 Note: I’ve learned the correct spelling of some of my new Camino friends.
 I’ll use those going forward and will eventually fix prior posts.

-It ended up that only me & Meelis in our room for four.
+It ended up that only me & Meelis slept in our room for four.
 He didn’t snore.
 I hope I showed the same courtesy.

 Today’s stage was another 30k+ trudge through more agricultural land.
 Yesterday’s tomatoes are giving way to corn and grapes.